sheltermanager/asm3/src/static/pages/manual/_sources/options.rst.txt

   clicking the Timeline heading on the home page or from the :menuselection:`ASM --> Timeline` menu option.

+* Hide financial stats from the home page: If this option is on, the stats line showing how much money has been received in payments will be hidden from the home page.

 Lost and Found
 --------------